 Okay, first things first, you are going to thank me for writing this article.
 So, well, you are welcome.
 Reading this article will make sure you don’t make silly mistakes as a first timer in Bali.
+(In short, it is a perfect Bali travel guide for first timers!)
 Moreover, it will answer some questions that will occur to you when you go to Bali.

 Literally, this article together with my last article on Bali (which covered all the touristy aspects) is enough to have your trip sorted!

 1. Visa-free entry is subject to terms and conditions!

 Citizens of most countries (check list here) don’t need a visa to stay in Bali for a period of 30 days.
 (Includes the day of arrival and departure).
 But, if you plan to stay longer than 30 days on a whim, you can’t extend your visa-free stay.
 So plan the length of your trip in advance or be prepared to leave Bali on or before the 30th day.
 Ensure that your passport is valid for another six months from the day on which you land in Bali.

 The immigration queue for getting your passport stamped for visa-free entry is always enormous.
 Expect to spend a good 45 minutes to an hour.